 Otters live both on land and in water.
-Until the early 20th century they were considered vermin.
+Until the early 20th century otters were considered vermin.
 Their breeding dens were located in some secluded spot by the side of a lake or river, with easy access to water.
 In the 1800s, terriers bred to hunt the otters were named Cairn Terriers after after the cairns of Isle of Skye.
 The fallen rocks housed the otters' dens while the rocks on the seashore provided a vantage point from which the terriers could watch the otters.
 Their dens were often co-habited by water rats or other vermin.
 Otters are capable of remaining for a considerable time under water, where they skilfully take great numbers of fish, one at a time.

 An Otter Hunt

 Hunter, terrier and two Hounds entering an otter den

 At the slightest threat, the otter would dive into the water and rapidly swim to escape.
 Sometimes huntsmen, together with terriers entered the otters' den as pictured.
 When hunted with dogs, the brave, older otters would obstinately defended themselves, biting the dogs and not quitting however badly they might have been wounded.
 But, with the assistance of Otterhounds, the vermin was driven to swim towards the huntsmen, positioned wading at least knee deep in water within the rivers or streams, with nets or spears.

 An Otter Hunt

 The hunt could go on for hours.
 Eventually, an often exhausted otter, usually accompanied by water rats was eventually caught by either by the dogs or in huntsman's nets.
 The brave otter's courage made them the victim of blood-thirsty 'sports' popular in Britain during the 1800's.
 So in 1906, otter hunts were banned in UK.